davitacols/ansa-fs/README.md

 # Export as Markdown
 ansa-fs --markdown

-# NEW: Export as interactive HTML
+# Export as interactive HTML
 ansa-fs --html

-# NEW: Export as interactive HTML with dark mode
+# Export as interactive HTML with dark mode
 ansa-fs --html --dark-mode

 # Write output to a file